 Where a corporate tax entity incurs an FDT liability, it is generally able to claim the whole or part of that amount as a tax offset against its future income tax liabilities.
-See Offsettable portion of current year FDT on page 6 for more information.
+See Offsetable portion of current year FDT on page 6 for more information.

-If you are required to complete F - see A refund of income tax affecting a franking deficit tax liability on the next page - then you must include the amount shown at F (if any) in the amount at B.
+If you are required to complete F (see A refund of income tax affecting a franking deficit tax liability in the next column) then you must include the amount shown at F (if any) in the amount at B.